 But there are differences...
 Differences in length and width, material the wrap is made from, differences in thickness and thus overall warmth - always worth considering particularly if your having a summer or winter baby or regularly visit somewhere with a particularly warm or cold climate!
 But most importantly they have different levels of stretch and elasticity, which affect how easy they are to use and how supportive they are.
 Those with less stretchy and/or more elastic recoil will be more supportive and less prone to sagging with time.
 Some stretch in two directions - both horizontally and vertically (referred to as two way stretchies), while others stretch only in the vertical direction (one way stretchies).
 In general, the two way stretchies are much easier to use than the one ways.
 Pre-tying a one way stretchy can be a bit like finding the right setting on an old toaster where there is only about a mm between still bread and completely burnt... the window between to tight to get the baby in and so loose that it sags after a few minutes can seem just as small!
 While this window is much wider on a two way stretchy and so much easier for a new sleep deprived parent to learn.

-Here I compare 13 brands (although there are a great many more!) and you can see how they compare in each of these attributes in the table below.
+Here I compare 16 brands (although there are a great many more!) and you can see how they compare in each of these attributes in the table below.
+If you find this comparision helpful please do consider supporting us by purchasing through our webshop or donating using the “buy me a cuppa” button on the left.

 Looking further at each of these in turn... the Boba wrap is one of the most stretchy of these wraps, and has fantastic elasticity or ping back.
 Consequently, while it is not the most supportive wrap it is fantastically easy to learn how to use.
 The different textured sides helps too - one side is smooth while the other is french terry which means it's easy to see if you have twisted the wrap.
 Additionally the terry gives this wrap a really soft snug feel, it feels cozy while still being pretty light and airy.
 I'd happily wear it any day of the year other than maybe the absolute height of summer.
 Great for tiny babies and the newborn period but wouldn't be my first choice if I had a higher birth weight baby and/or wanted something that would last longer.